Ra1nLiu/ZTFMulti-ObjectTool/Readme.md

 *The formal name hasn't been decided yet.

-Written by Qinchun Ma, Zhaoxuan Liu from Peking University.
+Written by Qinchun Ma & Zhaoxuan Liu from Peking University.

 *A brief code help you sort out the cumbersome multi-object metadata downloaded from ZTF.*